Sudan protest organizers reject UN mediation offer | DW | 09.01.2022

 The protest movement wants civilian leadership restored, underscored by the protest slogan, "No negotiations, no compromise, no power-sharing'' with the generals.

-The coup on October 25 came two years after mass protests led to the ouster of the country's previous long-running autocratic ruler, Omar al-Bashir.
+The coup on October 25 came two years after mass protests led to the ouster of the country's previous longtime autocratic ruler, Omar al-Bashir.

 Together with youth groups known as Resistance Committees, the Sudanese Professionals' Association have buttressed the movement against military rule.

-Activist Nazim Sirag told AFP news agency that security forces fired teargas at protesters near the presidential palace.
+Activist Nazim Sirag told the AFP news agency that security forces fired tear gas at protesters near the presidential palace.
 One protester was injured when security forces opened fire in Khartoum's Bahri district.

-The Sudanese Doctors Committee said a teenage protester, Alaa el-din Adel, 17, passed away Sunday after succumbing to a wound to the neck during protests in Omdurman near Khartoum.
-His death marks 61 who have died since protests began, the doctors committee said.
+The Sudanese Doctors Committee said a teenage protester, Alaa el-din Adel, 17, died Sunday after succumbing to a wound to the neck during protests in Omdurman near Khartoum.
+His death brings the total number of people who have died since protests began to 61, the committee said.

 ar/wd (AFP, AP)